-8. What is the difference between executing dance movements and performing dance movement? class to the end.
+- 8. What is the difference between executing dance movements and performing dance movement? - class to the end.
 Students will understand rehearsal is a safe place to experiment, ask questions, use critical thinking and problem solving skills, develop a deeper understanding for movement, and make mistakes.
-Once the rehearsal process is over students will understand how to take their dancing to the next level through performance.
-6. Students will understand the responsibilities and guidelines needed in preparation for a dance performance.
-Students will experience each aspect of a dance production from rehearsal, to dress rehearsal, to staging, lighting, sound, strike, and everything in between.
-7. Dance technique is more than the physical execution of movement it is it the total process of expressing oneself and evolving through creative movement.
-2. Everyting dance movement is simple and has not reached the level of the level of 8.
+Once the rehearsal process is over students will understand how to take their dancing to the next level through performance. - 6.
+Students will understand the responsibilities and guidelines needed in preparation for a dance performance.
+Students will experience each aspect of a dance production from rehearsal, to dress rehearsal, to staging, lighting, sound, strike, and everything in between. - 7.
+Dance technique is more than the physical execution of movement; it is it the total process of expressing oneself and evolving through creative movement. - 8.
 Executing dance movement is simple and has not reached the level of connecting the movement to deeper meaning or reasoning.
-Performing dance often tells a story or communicates an emotion to the point where the audience can take something from it, whether their own idea or whatever the dancers was attempting to communicate.
+Performing dance often tells a story or communicates an emotion to the point where the audience can take something from it, whether their own idea or whatever the dancers were attempting to communicate.